isabella232/gimp-book-painting/parametric-brushes.md

 # Parametric versus Raster brush
 Author: Americo Americo</br>Date: 2018 June

-<div style="font-size:small">_A fast sample made in 2013 by Americo Gobbo with Dry Media paint and parametric brushes._</div>
+_A fast sample made in 2013 by Americo Gobbo with Dry Media paint and parametric brushes._

 ## Which is better as classical brush, the parametric or a raster brush?